Certificate in Theology and Ministry

 Online Program Overview

 The Certificate in Theology and Ministry is a fully online program taught by Princeton Theological Seminary faculty.
 It is designed for people engaged in ministry who seek deeper theological understanding and personal enrichment.
-This 14-week online program allows leaders to ground their ministries—both personal and professional—in relevant and scholarly theological education.
-Students explore aspects of Old and New Testament studies, Theology, and World Christianity with seminary faculty, doctoral teaching fellows, and a cohort of peers.
+This online program allows leaders to ground their ministries—both personal and professional—in relevant and scholarly theological education.
+Students begin with a short introductory course and then proceed with four courses exploring aspects of Old and New Testament studies, Theology, and World Christianity.
+All courses are taught by seminary faculty.
+Learning is supported by doctoral teaching fellows and a cohort of peers.

 Is The Certificate in Theology and Ministry program right for you?
 Past certificate students represent ministries such as bible study leaders, elders, deacons, Christian educators, minsters, youth directors, lay pastors, worship leaders, ushers, and Sunday school teachers.
 Their professions include physician, fitness instructor, teacher, retiree, lawyer, accountant, writer, and more.
 A bachelor’s degree is preferred but the minimum education requirement is a high school diploma or equivalent.
 The program is not intended for those who already have a seminary degree.